 A compound miter saw can make precision angled crosscuts remarkably easy.
 There are some features that you should look for when purchasing a single-bevel or double-bevel compound miter saw.
 Learn some thoughts on buying a compound miter saw in this woodworking tip.

 Choosing a Power Drill

-With the increasing popularity and improved quality of cordless drills, one might be tempted to avoid using a power drill.
+With the advent of more powerful cordless drills, one might be tempted to avoid using an electric power drill.
 However, there definitely are reasons to add one to your shop.
 Learn the features you should look for when selecting a power drill to add to your collection of woodworking tools.

 Cutting Mortises with a Hollow-Chisel Mortiser

 A mortise can easily be cut using a power drill and a sharp chisel.
 However, when you have a lot of mortises to cut, a dedicated mortiser is a real time saver.
 A mortiser is basically a modified drill press that uses a hollow, four-sided chisel with a drill bit in the middle designed to cut square holes.
 Learn the features to look for when...

 Many advanced wood shops have extravagant central dust collection systems that keep sawdust and debris to a minimum around woodworking tools.
 What should you do if you don't have the room or the budget for a dust collection system?
 Consider a portable wood shop vacuum that you can move from tool to tool and use as needed.
 Learn the features you...